pedro-w/candownfx/README.markdown

 =========

 This is a reader for [markdown][] implemented in JavaFX.
-Requires JDK 7 and JavaFX SDK 2.2.
+Requires JDK 8.
 The app icon was taken from Dustin Curtis's [markdown-mark][] project.
 [markdown]: http://daringfireball.net/projects/markdown/
 [markdown-mark]: http://github.com/dcurtis/markdown-mark